The perfect destination for a family break in Ireland

 We're Going to the Zoo

-Dublin Zoo is much more than a fun-filled, stimulating day out for all the family... it’s a place to learn about wild animals, especially those which are endangered.
-The Zoo is a registered charity – your visit will help maintain Dublin Zoo to a high standard, improve the Zoo and contribute to conservation programmes.
+Dublin Zoo is much more than a fun-filled, stimulating day out for all the family, it’s a place to learn about wild animals, especially those who are endangered.
+Dublin Zoo is a registered charity – and every guest who visits help maintain the zoo to a high standard and contribute to conservation programmes.

-Located in the Phoenix Park, Dublin Zoo is Ireland’s most popular family attraction, and welcomes over one million visitors eachyear.
+Located in Phoenix Park, Dublin Zoo is Ireland’s most popular family attraction, and welcomes over one million visitors eachyear.
 Its 28 hectare park in the heart of Dublin is home to some 400 animals in safe environment where education and conservation combine for an exciting and unforgettable experience!
-Dublin zoo is one of the oldest Zoo’s in the world, along with New York and London Zoos.
-Its home is the Phoenix Park, the largest enclosed city park in Europe.
+Dublin Zoo is one of the oldest Zoo’s in the world, along with New York and London Zoo.

 Learn More